7 REASONS YOU NEED TO HAVE A GOOD GPA AS A STUDENT & HOW YOU CAN

 It’s just one of those small perks that could save you a fortune over the long term.

-3. Your GPA Affects Applications To Clubs And Societies
+3. It Can Influence Your Applications To Clubs And Societies

 If you want to take part in extra-curricular activities, some societies will want to see your final result first.

 Why?
 Chances are that if you have a high GPA, you’re a diligent, committed and intelligent person that they want in their associations.

 It is believed that if you couldn’t face your academics squarely to get the best out of it, you will likely not perform optimally in your clubs too.
 External distractions may take you off-course easily.